rickardlindberg/rickardlindberg.me/writing/output-tracking-vs-mocks/index.markdown

 <span class="sd">&quot;&quot;&quot;</span>
 </pre></div>
 </div></div>
 This is overlapping, sociable testing.
-We we actually testing that `App` calls `SaveCommand` correctly.
+We are actually testing that `App` calls `SaveCommand` correctly.
 However, the behavior of the save command is not tested here.
 We only test that application parses command line arguments correctly and calls the appropriate sub-command.